DIVINE WORD COLLEGE

 - New locks were installed on all doors to classrooms, faculty offices, conference rooms, the library, and labs.
 In the event of a lockdown, the doors can be locked from the inside.

 - Picture IDs are provided for all faculty, staff, students, and SVD members.
 All are encouraged to wear these IDs in the event that the police would have to enter the building for an emergency situation.
 Wearing the photo ID tells the police the particular person is a resident or employee of Divine Word College.

 - Emergency Kits were put in all classrooms, conference rooms, labs, etc. in the event of a lockdown or emergency situation.
 These kits are checked and replenished at the beginning of each academic year.

 - Divine Word College received 50 crisis bags from the Dubuque County Health Department.
-These were placed in strategic locations throughout the building where emergency kits did not exist.
+These bags are updated annually and placed in strategic locations throughout the building.

-- A few faculty and staff members are certified in CPR.
-The College has an Automated External Defibrillator (AED) available at the main entrance of the College and another located near the pool.
+- Approximately 15 faculty and staff members are certified in CPR and First Aid.
+The College has two (2) Automated External Defibrillators (AED) available at the main entrance of the College and another located near the pool.

 Crime Statistics Report – As mandated by the Higher Education Opportunity Act (HEOA), the Annual Crime Statistics Report is available on the College website at www.dwci.edu.